Stair Nosing Buyer’s Guide 2024 (with pricing table)

 6. Clean Up

-Once you’ve finished these steps, you will have safe, secure stair nosings that will look great, protect your stairs, and keep people safe.
+By following these steps, your stair nosings will look great, protect your stairs, and ensure safety for users.